San Antonio-class amphibious transport dock: Design

-The San Antonio class was designed to provide the Navy and U.S. Marine Corps with modern, sea-based platforms that are networked, survivable, and built to operate with 21st century transformational platforms, such as the MV-22 Osprey, the (since canceled) Expeditionary Fighting Vehicle (EFV), air-cushioned landing craft (LCACs), and future means by which Marines are delivered ashore.
+The San Antonio class was designed to provide the Navy and U.S. Marine Corps with modern, sea-based platforms that are networked, survivable, and built to operate with 21st century transformational platforms, such as the MV-22 Osprey, the (since canceled) Expeditionary Fighting Vehicle (EFV), Landing Craft Air Cushion (LCACs), and future means by which Marines are delivered ashore.
 The ship is more than 45 percent larger than the Austin class, displacing more than 25,000 tons at full load.
 It carries fewer troops, but has twice as much space for vehicles, landing craft, and aircraft.
 The ships are also suited to act as recovery ships for spacecraft, with a floodable well deck at the back of the vessel into which a capsule can float; was the recovery ship for the Orion capsule of the Artemis 1 uncrewed Moon-orbiting mission on 11 December 2022.

 The project embraced a "Design for Ownership" philosophy; a concurrent engineering approach that injects operator, maintainer, and trainer input into the design development process.
 The goal was to ensure that operational realities are considered throughout the total ship design, integration, construction, test and life cycle support of the new ships and their systems.
 This process was intended to improve combat readiness, enhance quality of life, and reduce Total Ownership Costs, and resulted in numerous changes during the project.

 The San Antonio class has significant survivability features and computer technology.
 In addition to Rolling Airframe Missile (RAM) protection from air threats, the class was designed to minimize radar signature.
 Techniques that reduce radar cross-section (RCS) make the ships more difficult to locate and target.
 Enhanced survivability features include improved nuclear blast and fragmentation protection and a shock-hardened structure.
 The fiber-optic shipboard-wide area network (SWAN) connects onboard-integrated systems.
 The network will allow "plug in and fight" configuration, updating and replacing hardware more easily when newer technology becomes available.
 Moreover, the class has extensive communications, command, control, and intelligence systems to support current and projected expeditionary warfare missions of the 21st century.